romnn/mongoimport/README.md

 ```bash
 go run github.com/romnnn/mongoimport/cmd/mongoimport csv <path-to-csv>
 ```
-For linux, you can also download the pre built binary from [releases](https://github.com/romnnn/mongoimport/releases).
+You can also download pre built binaries from the [releases](https://github.com/romnnn/mongoimport/releases) page.

 For a list of options, run
 ```bash